tmoerman/sourire/README.md

 `[base-url]/molecule/[url-encoded-smiles-string]?indigo-param-name=param-value`

 Smiles notation uses characters that are considered unsafe for use in URLs.
-Therefore you will need to provide a smiles string in [URL encoded](http://www.w3schools.com/tags/ref_urlencode.asp) format.
+Therefore the API only accepts smiles strings in [URL encoded](http://www.w3schools.com/tags/ref_urlencode.asp) format.

 ## INSTALLATION